-Composite fillings are plastic tooth-coloured fillings that look and feel natural when placed in a patient's mouth.
+Composite fillings are tooth-coloured fillings made of plastic materials that closely resemble the natural appearance of your teeth when placed in your mouth.

 Silver in colour, amalgam fillings are frequently used to fill teeth located at the back of the mouth.
 They are a mixture of metals, including mercury, silver, copper, and tin, among others.

 While the silver colour may not be appealing to people who prefer a more natural appearance, they are a long-lasting option for molars that are subjected to a great deal of wear and tear.

 To create a durable dental restoration that matches the natural color of your teeth, a combination of porcelain and metal is used.